#62 - Evacuation Red

 The dryness has also quickened the leaves of oaks and other trees to dry up early and drop leaves everywhere.
 Hundreds of doves are coming by our own oak tree to shake loose acorns for several families of deer to scoop up.

 Still I didn't smell any smoke.
-I saw a couple walking down the street with a baby carriage and calming told them.
+I saw a couple walking down the street with a baby carriage and calmly told them.
 My neighbors started coming out one by one.
 Chris next door has a son who is a fireman.
 He said it was under control and no need to leave.

 What I got was a second order to evacuate that came after hearing the fire was out.
 I decided to stay and ride it out.
 The helicopters and sirens had stopped.